Mitsubishi T-2: Development

-Japan had found that the subsonic Fuji T-1 jet trainer did not adequately prepare trainee pilots for more complex and difficult handling front line Mach 2 fighters such as the Lockheed F-104J Starfighter and McDonnell Douglas F-4EJ Phantom and so, in 1964–65, began studies for a new trainer, the T-X, which it was hoped would also form the basis for a future single-seat attack aircraft, the SF-X.
+During the 1960s, it had become apparent to Japanese officials that the Fuji T-1, a subsonic trainer that was Japan's first quantity production jet aircraft, was not adequately preparing trainee pilots for the operation of more complex and difficult handling front line Mach 2 fighters, such as the Lockheed F-104J Starfighter and McDonnell Douglas F-4EJ Phantom.
+Accordingly, during the mid-1960s, planners began studies for a new trainer, tentatively designated T-X, which it was hoped would also form the basis for a future single-seat attack aircraft, initially referred to as the SF-X.